 For more information on how to assure business continuation after a disaster, FEMA offers a complete guide to assess your preparedness.

 Smaller problems require a plan, too.

-In addition to major disaster, it’s important to prepare for everyday failures like burst pipes, power failures and flooding.
+In addition to major disasters, it’s important to prepare for everyday failures like burst pipes, power failures, and flooding.
 While preparing for the big exposures, you can also put plans and processes in place for smaller disruptions.

 By keeping plans as simple as possible and referring to available checklists through FEMA and the Small Business Association, you will be able to prepare your business to continue if disaster strikes.